 Exceptional facilities in dramatic work are afforded the student.
 Each year a classical play, Greek or Roman, is presented under the auspices of Pi Kappa Delta, participation in it, however, being open to the whole student body.
 A modern play is given under the auspices of the English Department, open likewise to all students.
-Both of these plays are produced ander the direction of members of the staff of the English department who have had experience in dramatic work.
+Both of these plays are produced under the direction of Professors Eagleson and Stanton of the English department.